minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // say that OBV in logit & LPM? @mood?

 == LPM, Logit and Probit <models-precisely>
-// find better titles...

-// As mentioned in @model-spec, the most generous model is the linear probability
-// model shown in @lpm.
+Both the LPM and the conditional logit and -probit models will be used for the analysis.
+As shown in @models above, both are required to make sound analyses of the effect of contribution on voting behaviour.
+Thus, the LPM model is used as a main model, and the Logit and Probit serve as a robustness check, but all models have the same specifications and variables.

-The Linear Probability Model shown in @lpm is the most basic and generous model used.
+The model shown in @lpm is the Linear Probability model:

-$ "Vote"#sub[i,t] = alpha + beta#sub[1t]"Contributions"#super[pro-env] + beta#sub[2t]"Contributions"#super[anti-env] \ + gamma#sub[i] + delta#sub[t] + x + epsilon $ <lpm>
+$ "Vote"#sub[i,t] = alpha + beta#sub[1t]"Contributions"#super[pro-env] + beta#sub[2t]"Contributions"#super[anti-env] \ + gamma#sub[i] + delta#sub[t] + bold(x) + epsilon $ <lpm>

+The model shown in @logit is both a conditional logit and -probit model by changing the underlying $F()$ from a logistic function to a standard normal cumulative distribution function.

+$ P("Vote"#sub[i,t] = 1|bold(x), beta#sub[1,2], gamma#sub[i] + delta#sub[t]) = F(beta#sub[1,2]'bold(x)#sub[it], gamma#sub[i] + delta#sub[t]) $ <logit>

-This model includes the entire sample of representatives who voted more than once on the set of the six roll call votes, it is non-discriminatory based on voting behaviour, where $beta$ are the explanatory variables of interest, Contributions from pro and anti-environmental sources, $X$ is the matrix of control variables, $delta#sub[t]$ are the time fixed effects and $gamma#sub[i]$ are the individual fixed effects, all of which are detailed in @model-spec.
+In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, it is non-discriminatory based on voting behaviour, where $beta$ are the explanatory variables of interest, Contributions from pro and anti-environmental sources, $bold(x)$ is the matrix of control variables, $delta#sub[t]$ are the time fixed effects and $gamma#sub[i]$ are the individual fixed effects, all of which are detailed in @model-spec.

-Using @lpm as a base, I explored different ways of measuring the relationship between voting behaviour and contributions.
+Using these models as a base, I explored different ways of measuring the relationship between voting behaviour and contributions.
 One variation is to isolate each vote and include all relevant posts from previous votes and those from the current vote.
 This tests the assumptions made in @contribs-choice, and takes into account not only the short term contributions when an environmental vote is coming up, but also the previous contributions on similar topics, to measure whether voting depends on contributions for previous relevant votes.

-To address the hypotheses made in @hypothesis, the @lpm model was also used to measure the relationship which contributions have on voting in general, to the see the "simple" relation between voting and contributions.// rewrite this..
+To address the hypotheses made in @hypothesis, the @lpm was also used to measure the relationship which contributions have on voting in general, to the see the "simple" relation between voting and contributions.// rewrite this..
-In return, the LPM model was also applied to only those representatives who changed their voting over the course of the six rollcall votes.
-This way the causal identification strategy is approached, since only with variations in voting can these conlcusions can be drawn @stratmann-2002
+In return, all models were applied to only those representatives who changed their voting over the course of the six rollcall votes.
+This way the causal identification strategy is approached, since only with variations in voting can these conlcusions can be drawn @stratmann-2002.

-As robustness checks, the entire above process will be repeated using the model shown in @logit.
-This is the conditional logit model used by Stratmann in his 2002 paper @stratmann-2002.

-$ P(y#sub[it] = 1|x, beta#sub[1,2], gamma#sub[i] + delta#sub[t]) = F(beta#sub[1,2]'x#sub[it], gamma#sub[i] + delta#sub[t]) $ <logit>

-By changing the underlying $F()$, i.e. once a logistic function, and another time the  standard normal cumulative distribution function, both the probit and the logit models can be used as a robustness check for the model shown in @lpm.
-Using the model shown in @logit, the entire LPM specifications will be repeated here.
-// change this to be in place after the 2nd paragraph?

-// if use conditional logit model -> as
-// -> stratmann uses a (conditional) fixed effects logit model @Allison @Chamberlin
-//   @stratmann-2002
-// mention using the stratmann specifications for the logit model - aka a conditional logit model with legislator fixed effects -> modeling this with bife function.

 == Model specification <model-spec>